-Google Adwords gives users several options for online ads: Search Ads, Display Ads, Shopping Ads, Video Ads, and App Ads.
+Google Ads gives users several options for online ads: Search Ads, Display Ads, Shopping Ads, Video Ads, and App Ads.
 You can use each type of ad to achieve different goals.

 Here is a quick guide on how to choose the right ad type based on your goals

 To break it down even further, the following are the goals you can choose for your Google Ads:

 Search Ads and Shopping Ads

 - Drive sales and conversions through your app, phone, or in-store

 - Engage with customers who are close to buying a product or the ones who have contacted you

 - Encourage customers to give you their contact information